Transparency · the statistical-audit catalog · every check we run, stated with its limits

 Calibration cuts both ways.
 On our public concordance benchmark, the engine independently found the randomization problem behind a real retraction — and graded it moderate, not critical, because the authors disclosed every deviation.
 A tool that screamed “critical” at a transparently-corrected trial would be miscalibrated.
 Concordance on the problem, restraint on the grade.

 A clear check is the absence of a specific, detectable problem — not a guarantee that the statistics or the study are correct.
 RigorMD flags concerns for the authors to weigh.
-It does not certify correctness, validity, or fitness for publication.
 See a worked example on the sample report, or start a review.